Share This Guide, Choose Your Platform!

 Every year, you can claim up to £150 per employee for an `annual event’ or `events’.

 This event could be the annual Christmas party or a series of events during the year.

 The party is fully tax-deductible, providing that the amount does not exceed £150 per employee.

 12 Tax tips for contractors -save tax by claiming trivial benefits

 This is a less well-known tax saving tips for small business owners and contractors.
 Your company can pay you and any of your employees `trivial benefits’ every year.
-This is another one the tax benefits of independent contractor status.
-Key to note, individual amounts paid for trivial benefits must not exceed £50, including VAT.
+Indeed, this is another one the tax benefits of independent contractor status.
+What’s more, individual amounts paid for trivial benefits must not exceed £50, including VAT.

 There is a total cap of £300 per annum if the employer is a `close company’ (companies with less than five shareholders).
 When the payment is to an individual who is a director, another office holder, or a member (shareholder), including their family or household.